bigrainlin/DataScience_Learning/README.md

 # DataScience_Learning
-This repository if created for learning Data Science
+This repository is created for learning Data Science